Tsumugivolle77/DPA_Exercises/dpa2/marie/docs.md

 We will divide a for-loop over the array into $n/(n/log(n))=\log(n)$ parts for the $n/log(n)$ processors.

-Define an array B to store the minimum index of first nonzero entry in the $k$-th part.
+Define an array $B$ to store the minimum index of first nonzero entry in the $k$-th part.

 1) iterate over the array:
     ```python